 ‘Why should I keep an eye on both,’ you may ask.
 The thing here is that these two product management performance metrics can be quite different, and it's useful to keep track of them to understand the ongoing processes.

-To make it less confusing, let's put it into practice and take the Spotify example again.
+To make it less confusing, let's take the Spotify example again.
 Imagine that Spotify has 70 clients with a subscription cost of $10 a month and 30 with a subscription cost of $5.

 In total, they have 100 clients, and their monthly revenue is $850.
 Now imagine that they lose 10 customers next month.
 9 of them paid $5 each, and 1 paid $10.
 So the customer churn rate will be 10%, and the revenue churn is only 6.4%.
 So keep track of both.